OPEN ACCESS SCENE STUDY 2

-Open Access Scene Study is a brand new series of courses from the Howard Fine Acting Studio designed for students who wish to jump straight into exploring the techniques championed by The Studio.
-Unlike our regular Scene Study classes, this technique and scene study course does not require students to be graduates of our Foundation, Full Time or Part Time programs.
+Open Access Scene Study is a brand new series of classes (which can be taken in any order) from the Howard Fine Acting Studio.
+They are designed for students who wish to jump straight into exploring the techniques we champion and, unlike our regular Scene Study classes, do not require students to be graduates of our Foundation, Process, Full Time or Part Time programs.

 In this class students will be assigned two of Uta Hagen's famous Object Exercises which address fundamental acting and technique issues.
 Upon completion of these exercises students are assigned a scene partner and play (from our extensive library of modern classics and esteemed works) with which to continue their work.
 In addition to their work in class, students are expected to rehearse their scenes outside of class each week.